soundwanders/greatgatsby/README.md

 - React
 - Axios
 - Yup
-- Prettier
 - Continuous Deployment with <a href="https://vercel.com/" rel="noopener noreferral" style="text-decoration: none;">Vercel</a>
-- Formik used to validate contact form data
+- Formik used to validate contact form data before sending
-- Form submissions secured by Google Recaptcha
+- Contact submissions are secured by Google Recaptcha to prevent robots & spam
-- Form endpoint provided by <a href="https://formium.io" rel="noopener noreferral" style="text-decoration: none;">Formium</a>
+- Form's endpoint provided by <a href="https://formium.io" rel="noopener noreferral" style="text-decoration: none;">Formium</a>

 ### &#x1F9D0; What's Going On In There?